alttch/bma-info/eva3/integrations/rpi.rst

 GPIO
 ====

-Raspberry Pi GPIO can be used with ready-to-use `EVA ICS PHIs
+Raspberry Pi GPIO can be used with ready-to-use :doc:`EVA ICS v3 PHIs
-<https://www.eva-ics.com/phi>`_.
-All GPIO PHIs require *gpiozero* Python
-module, so instal it first.
+<../phi>`.
+All GPIO PHIs require *gpiozero* Python module, so instal it first.

 Put "gpiozero pigpio RPi.GPIO"  to *EXTRA* var in /opt/eva/etc/venv, then run